-With the right steak, a good heavy skillet, and the correct technique, your house can be the best steakhouse in town.
+With the right steak, a good cast-iron or other ovenproof skillet, your kitchen can be the best steakhouse in town.

 - Total Time: